barryclark/jekyll-now/_posts/2020-08-18-SRA-conversion.md

 The data was deposited at GEO/SRA and is accessible through the GEO data set [GSE113253](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE113253).
 You can further link to the relevant SRP [SRP140638](https://www.ncbi.nlm.nih.gov/sra?term=SRP140638)

-Typically, this will be performed using High Performance Computing (HPC) in conjunction Platform Load Sharing Facility (or simply LSF), which is a workload management platform, job scheduler, for distributed high performance computing.
+Typically, this will be performed using High Performance Computing (HPC) with Platform Load Sharing Facility (or simply LSF), which is a workload management platform, job scheduler, for distributed high performance computing.
 Your HPC should have most of the modules needed installed for you already.
 If not, then please find the related-links below.

 [The SRA toolkit](https://github.com/ncbi/sra-tools)